SQL-Academy/en.sql-academy/course/module-2/is-null-between-in-operators/article.md

+---
+meta:
+    title: 'IS NULL, BETWEEN, IN Operators'
+    description: 'Syntax and usage examples of SQL IS NULL, BETWEEN, IN operators'
+---

 # IS NULL, BETWEEN, IN Operators

 We have already familiarized ourselves with the syntax of the `WHERE` operator and comparison operators,